apua/resume/deepsentinel/README.rst

 Apua treats work as part of life, focus on solving problem by studying and leveraging community to dive into new domain knowledge quickly.

-..
-Although there are key domain knowledge in this job I'm not familiar with yet,
-..
-I will study and leverage community to carry on quickly.

 .. contents::